Descension (Out of Our Constrictions)

 Descension (Out of Our Constrictions) is a live album by Natural Information Society, featuring guimbri player Joshua Abrams, bass clarinetist Jason Stein, harmonium player Lisa Alvarado, drummer Mikel Patrick Avery, and special guest soprano saxophonist Evan Parker.
-It was recorded on July 9, 2019, at Cafe Oto in London, and was released in 2021 by both Eremite Records, based in the United States, and Aguirre Records, a Belgian label.
+It was recorded on July 9, 2019, at Cafe Oto in London, and was released on April 16, 2021, by both Eremite Records, based in the United States, and Aguirre Records, a Belgian label.